dfdeshom/thoughts/2014-08-12-priority-qs.md

 Prioritiy queue issues w/ Kafka
 =================================

-We are atrying to implement a priority queue using only Kafka.
+We are trying to implement a priority queue using only Kafka.
 This is part of a larger project to make Scrapy use Kafka as scheduling backend.
-One of the nice-to-havesss (if not necessities) is to have a priority queue so that you can put some requests in front of other if necessary.
+One of the nice-to-haves (if not necessities) is to have a priority queue so that you can put some requests in front of other if necessary.

 So far, I've identified 2 ways to do this: multiple partitions or multiple topics